 About This Site

-Serial filing -- the pattern of filing multiple bankruptcy cases in sequence, often with each case ending in dismissal before a new one is filed -- is one of the most studied and least understood phenomena in consumer bankruptcy.
+Serial filing - the pattern of filing multiple bankruptcy cases in sequence, often with each case ending in dismissal before a new one is filed - is one of the most studied and least understood phenomena in consumer bankruptcy.
 Some serial filers are genuinely struggling debtors who need multiple attempts to complete a plan.
-Others are using the automatic stay as a tactical delay against foreclosure or eviction with no intention of completing the bankruptcy process.
+Others are using the automatic stay protection in bankruptcy as a tactical delay against foreclosure or eviction with no intention of completing the bankruptcy process.

 This site will present research data on serial filing patterns across federal bankruptcy courts, including filing frequency, dismissal rates by attempt number, geographic concentration, and the relationship between serial filing and attorney representation.
 We use public PACER data and FJC Integrated Database records to identify patterns at scale.